dmitrii-artuhov/jetbrains-bachelors-2023/AI_BASED_CRASH_REPRODUCTION.md

 ## Task 1:
 > Why are you interested in this project and how do you see its implementation?

+### Motivation:

+I am enthusiastic about participating in this research work for several compelling reasons that align with my background and interests in Java and Kotlin programming.

+I have a genuine passion for software development, and I understand the significance of robust and reliable software systems.
+My knowledge in Java and my ongoing learning journey in Kotlin have provided me with a solid foundation in two related to the research work programming languages.
+This knowledge base equips me with the skills necessary to deliver new code, understand already written codebases, and contribute effectively to the research.

+The integration of AI techniques, particularly Large Language Models, into software development tasks has piqued my interest.
+The potential of AI in generating tests and reproducing complex crashes represents a cutting-edge approach that holds great promise.
+I am eager to delve into this emerging field and contribute to its advancement.

+More about my prior experience you can see in my resume [here](https://drive.google.com/file/d/1xAeLxKeC-u-VbqWDPDTSS_Y4QYsHiI0N/view?usp=sharing).

+### Implementation thoughts:

+TODO: explain how I see the implementation of this project.

 ## Task 2: